Anime events have spread all around the world with conventions, held all around the world.

-World Cosplay Summit is both a gathering of cosplayers and a straight up tournament.
-Judged on acting ability and staging on top of the costumes themselves, it’s all some high level stuff,
+World Cosplay Summit is both a gathering of cosplayers and a straight-up tournament.
+Judged on acting ability and staging on top of the costumes themselves, it’s all some high-level stuff!

-Niconico, Japan’s version of Youtube, has played a huge part in Japan’s (and our) internet culture.
+Niconico, Japan’s version of YouTube, has played a huge part in Japan’s (and our) internet culture.

 The event really sells itself as being random awesome internet insanity all thrown into one blender of a convention, and for Niconico that works perfectly.

-Dates: Late April 2020
+Dates: April 29-30, 2024

 Every year, Yokohama’s streets get overrun by 2,000 dancing Pikachu in a giant parade throughout the city.
 From kids to adults, everyone comes to see the festivities.
 Bust a move and join in, because this party train isn’t stopping anytime soon.

-Dates: Early-Mid August 2020
+Dates: Early-Mid August 2024